iamit010/adventour-tourism-website/README.md

 ![Tourest Desktop Demo](./Adventour.png "Desktop Demo")

 ## Tools Required
-No additional tools are required apart from a text editor of your choice
+All you need is a text editor of your preference.
+No complex installations or software configurations are necessary.

 ## Running the App
-* Open the project through the `.zip` file provided and extract the files.
+* Simply extract the files from the `.zip` file.
   > Open `index.html` in the browser of your choice.
   > Run the app.